 Entry-level auditors who are working toward their CPA designation and possess project management and presentation skills are in demand.
 In the past, new graduates entering a public accounting firm could expect to spend the first several years on the job performing routine transaction testing and preparing audit reports.
 With technology automating much of that work, auditors are expected to take on a client-facing role much sooner, by communicating findings and recommendations to senior management.

-Tax accountants help individuals and businesses plan for and file local, state, and federal taxes.
+Part of a Tax accountant’s job description involves helping individuals and businesses plan for and file local, state, and federal taxes.
 Like other entry-level accounting roles, much of the routine data entry work historically required for tax preparation is being automated.
 But thanks to the complexity of the U.S. Tax Code, sales tax laws impacting online retailers, and the growth of the global economy, tax expertise is still in demand.
 Again, the focus has shifted from preparing tax returns to helping organizations navigate complicated tax legislation and minimize tax burdens.

 Corporate or management accounting